dyne/Zenroom/README.md

 - [Zenroom development on github](https://github.com/DECODEproject/zenroom)
 - Online demo (work in progress)

-Zenroom is in **ALPHA stage** and its the first software of the [Cryptolang](http://cryptolang.com) project aiming to make it easy and less error-prone to write **portable** software using **end-to-end encryption** inside isolated environments that can be easily made **interoperable**.
+Zenroom is software in **ALPHA stage** and is part of the [DECODE project](https://decodeproject.eu) about data-ownership and technological sovereignty.
+This software aims to make it easy and less error-prone to write **portable** scripts using **end-to-end encryption** inside isolated environments that can be easily made **interoperable**.
 Basic crypto functions provided include primitives from AES and soon CAESAR competition winners to manage **a/symmetric keys, key derivation, hashing and signing functionalities**.
 The [API documentation](https://zenroom.dyne.org/api) is a work in progress subject to slight changes.

 Zenroom's **restricted execution environment** is a sort of [sandbox](https://en.wikipedia.org/wiki/Sandbox_%28computer_security%29) that executes cryptographic operations in a **Turing-incomplete language** without any access to the calling process, underlying operating system or filesystem.
 Zenroom's parser is based on LUA's [syntax-direct translation](https://en.wikipedia.org/wiki/Syntax-directed_translation) engine, has coarse-grained control of computations and memory.